NormalVR/Normcore-Documentation/src/realtime/synchronizing-custom-data.md

 #### Generating model code in Unity 2021+

 If you're using Unity 2021 or newer, Normcore will automatically generate the remaining code needed to use your model.
 Don't worry if you don't see it in your file; the extra code exists as temporary C# code generated when your project compiles.
-At this point you can skip ahead to creating your RealtimeComponent subclass.
+At this point you can skip ahead to [Creating a RealtimeComponent subclass](#creating-a-realtimecomponent-subclass).

 #### Generating model code in Unity 2019/2020